-- (e) UC Davis LL.M. students and UC Davis LL.M. graduates who are interested in transferring into the J.D. program may request consideration for transfer.
-Requests for transfer will not be accepted during a UC Davis LL.M. student's first semester nor more than three years after graduating from the UC Davis LL.M. program. - (f) In consultation with the Chair of the Admissions Committee and the Director of the LL.M. program, the Dean shall be responsible for consideration of requests by UC Davis LL.M. students for transfer into the J.D. program. - (g) The primary criterion for acceptance into the J.D. program shall be academic performance at UC Davis during the two semesters of the LL.M year.
-UC Davis LL.M. students who have not achieved a grade point average of 3.0 at the conclusion of the LL.M. academic year will generally not be accepted.
-In calculating the grade point for transfer purposes, grades for Introduction to American Law and Legal Research will not be counted.
-To be eligible for transfer to the J.D. program, UC Davis LL.M. students must have at least 15 units of graded coursework. - (h) UC Davis LL.M. students who are accepted for transfer into the J.D. program will receive credit toward the J. D. degree for all coursework completed during their LL.M. program except Introduction to American Law and Legal Research. - UC Davis LL.M. students accepted for transfer into the J.D. program must take all first year courses except for first year courses completed during their LL.M. year. - (j) UC Davis LL.M. students transferring into the J.D. program must complete all requirements for the J.D. degree no later than 84 months after beginning the LL.M. program. - (k) UC Davis LL.M. students will receive an LL.M. degree upon successful completion of the LL.M. program and will receive a J.D. degree upon successful completion of the J.D. program.
-UC Davis LL.M. students accepted for transfer into the J.D. program must choose one of the following options:

-JD Program A: The former LL.M. student completes all three years of a standard J.D. program.
-The former LL.M. student retains the LL.M. degree but receives no credit for any LL.M. course work.

-JD Program B: UC Davis LL.M. students who are accepted into the J.D. program and who choose this option will be considered holders of the LL.M. degree until completion of the J.D. program.
-Because the J.D. degree is based in significant part upon work completed for the LL.M. degree, the LL.M. degree will at the time of graduation from the J.D. program merge completely into the J.D. degree and will no longer exist as an independent degree.

-- (I) LL.M. students with a J.D. degree from an American law school will be ineligible for transfer into the J.D. program. - (m) The above procedure is the exclusive means by which UC Davis LL.M. students may be admitted to the J.D. program. - I. LL.M. students may not receive credit toward their degree for courses taken at another law school.
+- transfer purposes, grades for U.S. Legal System Seminar, Legal Research, Introduction to U.S. Legal Methods A and B, U.S. Legal Methods A and B, and LL.M.
+Essay Writing A and B will not be counted.
+To be eligible for transfer to the J.D. program, UC Davis LL.M. students must have at least 15 units of graded coursework. - (8) UC Davis LL.M. students who are accepted for transfer into the J.D. program will receive credit toward the J. D. degree for all coursework completed during their LL.M. program except that the total number of credits earned for courses taken in the UC Davis LL.M. program may not exceed one-third of the credits required for the J.D. degree, and students will not receive credit for U.S. Legal System Seminar, Legal Research, Introduction to U.S. Legal Methods A and B, U.S. Legal Methods A and B, and LL.M.
+Essay Writing A and B. - (9) UC Davis LL.M. students accepted for transfer into the J.D. program must take all first year courses except for first year courses completed during their LL.M. year. - (10) UC Davis LL.M. students transferring into the J.D. program must complete all requirements for the J.D. degree no later than 84 months after beginning the LL.M. program. - (11) UC Davis LL.M. students will receive an LL.M. degree upon successful completion of the LL.M. program and will receive a J.D. degree upon successful completion of the J.D. program.
+UC Davis LL.M. students accepted for transfer into the J.D. program must choose one of the following options: - (a) JD Program A: The former LL.M. student completes all three years of a standard J.D. program.
+The former LL.M. student retains the LL.M. degree but receives no credit for any LL.M. course work. - (b) JD Program B: UC Davis LL.M. students who are accepted into the J.D. program and who choose this option will be considered holders of the LL.M. degree until completion of the J.D. program.
+Because the J.D. degree is based in significant part upon work completed for the LL.M. degree, the LL.M. degree will at the time of graduation from the J.D. program merge completely into the J.D. degree and will no longer exist as an independent degree. - (12) LL.M. students with a J.D. degree from an American law school will be ineligible for transfer into the J.D. program. - (13) The above procedure is the exclusive means by which UC Davis LL.M. students may be admitted to the J.D. program.

+(14) Applicants seeking to appeal the admission decision must adhere to the appeal process, including deadlines set forth in the J.D.
+Program Admissions Procedures and Criteria.

-6.3.
-Examinations, Written Work, and Grades
+6.3 Examinations, Written Work, and Grades